utah-cs3550-fa24/assignments/hw3.md

 the list.
 This means that the `grades` app you just created is now part of the project.

-Inside the `grades` directory find a subdirectory called `templates`.
+Inside the `grades` directory create a subdirectory called `templates`.
 Move all of the HTML files in `static` to this new `templates` folder.
 (You can also delete `test.html`, if you still have it.)